HELLP syndrome: Pathophysiology

-The pathophysiology is still unclear, and an exact cause is yet to be found.
+The pathophysiology remains unclear, and an exact cause is yet to be found.
 However, it shares a common mechanism, which is endothelial cell injury, with other conditions, such as acute kidney injury and thrombotic thrombocytopenic purpura.
 Increasing the understanding of HELLP syndrome's pathophysiology will enhance diagnostic accuracy, especially in the early stages.
-This will lead to advancements in the prevention, management, and treatment of the condition, which will increase the likelihood of both maternal and fetal survival and recovery.
+This will lead to advancements in the prevention, management, and treatment of the condition, which will increase the likelihood of maternal and fetal survival and recovery.

 Inflammation and coagulation

 As a result of endothelial cell injury, a cascade of pathological reactions manifests and becomes increasingly severe and even fatal as signs and symptoms progress.
-Following endothelial injury, vasospasms and platelet activation occur alongside the decreased release of the endothelium-derived relaxing factor and increased the release of von Willebrand factor (vWF), leading to general activation of the coagulation cascade and inflammation.
+Following endothelial injury, vasospasms and platelet activation occur alongside the decreased release of the endothelium-derived relaxing factor and increased release of von Willebrand factor (vWF), leading to general activation of the coagulation cascade and inflammation.
 Placental components, such as inflammatory cytokines and syncytiotrophoblast particles interact with the maternal immune system and endothelial cells, further promoting coagulation and inflammation.
 These interactions also elevate leukocyte numbers and interleukin concentrations, as well as increase complement activity.